 Requirements for continuing to receive Financial Aid

 Students may have the option to continue to receive financial aid during their Flexible MD experience.
-Any student receiving a stipend of financial support for thier experience is not eligible to recieve financial aid while on the experience.

 All students are required to meet with the Medical School Financial Aid Office prior to submitting their Flexible MD application/proposal.
 This helps insure all participating students fully understand the financial aid and student service fee options available to them while on their experience.

 To continue to be eligible for financial aid, students must:

 - take a minimum of 6 medical school credits per semester (e.g., Independent Research Electives, GMER, etc.).

 - if taking registered, credited courses at the University of Minnesota and outside of the medical school as part of a dual degree or additional degree, apply for financial aid through the main campus or college.

 - if obtaining addition degrees or certificates at another institution outside the University of Minnesota, apply for financial aid through the school with which you will be enrolled.

 If your Flex experience does not include registration of at least half-time (3 credits) per semester please be aware of the following financial considerations:

 - Your federal student loans will enter repayment after a 6 month grace period of no enrollment (assuming you have not used your grace period previously).
 Speak to a financial aid counselor if you have other Institutional Loans.